 Jim CorsettiPhone: (206) 780-6501Email: email@example.comGrade / Subject: PrincipalSonoji Sakai Intermediate is entering its 19th year as a unique fifth and sixth grade school.
 I’m proud to be working with such wonderful students and staff, and with such a supportive community.

 I’m a father with two children in the Bainbridge Island School District and the other at the University of Utah.
-A teacher does not have to be a parent to be an effective educator, I know that having the perspective of a parent has helped me in my profession.
+A teacher does not have to be a parent to be an effective educator, however, I know that having the perspective of a parent has helped me in my profession.

 At Sakai, all students should expect a safe and caring environment.
 Students and parents should also expect a challenging academic program that prepares individuals well for their next step in the educational process.
-While staff continually helps students realize academic success, we also recognize that the healthy social and emotional development of students is paramount to being successful.
-Throughout the Sakai experience, we are interested in developing the whole individual, and in making learning fun so that children are motivated to become lifelong learners.
+Staff continually help students realize academic success.
+We also recognize the healthy social and emotional development of students as paramount to being successful.
+Throughout the Sakai experience we are interested in developing the whole individual and in making learning fun.
+Success breeds success, and that motivates students to become lifelong learners.

 It's important for parents and caregivers to be involved in their children's education at Sakai.
 I know that not all parents and caregivers can volunteer at the school.
 Being involved most importantly means communicating daily with your child about school.
-It also means communicating with your child’s teacher(s), myself, the Dean of Students, the counselor and all staff.
-In this way, we can all be better prepared to make meaningful connections with students, and get to know them better individually.
-When we all work together, it is our children who stand to benefit the most by receiving the best education possible.Working at this school keeps me energized.
-When I arrive at work each morning, I know that even if a problem arises we can solve it together.
-We work with integrity, and respect for the dignity of others, always.
-I appreciate all the support of this community.
+It also means communicating with your child’s teacher(s), myself, the associate principal, the counselors and all staff.
+In this way, we can all be better prepared to make meaningful connections with students.
+When we all work together our children benefit the most by receiving the best education possible.Working at this school keeps me energized.
+As I arrive at work each morning, I know when a problem arises we will solve it together.
+We work with integrity and respect for the dignity of others, always.
+I appreciate the support of this community.
 This is an incredible place to work and live.
 Please don't hesitate to contact me for anything.
 And...
 I always appreciate your fishing reports.